This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Choui Fong Tea Plantation

-Upon returning to Chiang Rai town, head over to the Chiang Rai Night Bazaar in the centre of town for dinner and a bit of souvenir shopping.
+Upon returning to Chiang Rai town, end your first day of your Chiang Rai itinerary with a visit to the Chiang Rai Night Bazaar in the centre of town for dinner and a bit of souvenir shopping.
 There are plenty of food stalls although most sell hot pots, so if thats not your thing the choice of food might be a bit limited.

 There are a few tourist friendly restaurants near the market – we quite liked the Pizza Company for affordable and tasty pizza, and good air con!